JoePassanante/WaveGame2019/README.md

 Known Bugs as of 12/9/19:
 - Sometimes in multiplayer levels begin ending very quickly, and player deaths start acting unpredictably.
-- High Scores might not be saving and loading.
+- High Scores might not be saving and loading consistently.